alinelariguet/portinari-cli/README.md

-# THF CLI
+# PORTINARI CLI

-The THF CLI is a command-line interface tool that you use to initialize and develop Angular applications with THF already configured.
+The Portinari CLI is a command-line interface tool that you use to initialize and develop Angular applications with Portinari already configured.
 You can use the tool directly in a command shell.

 ## Installation